carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 ## Carbon Design Kit

-The Carbon Design Kit is a constantly evolving document that contains all of the design system’s visual assets, including components, icons, color palettes, grids, etc. The kit aims to help you work faster, with confidence that your product or experience is well aligned with the IBM Design System.
+The Carbon Design Kit is a constantly evolving document that contains all of the design system’s visual assets, including components, icons, color palettes, grids, etc. The kit helps you to work faster, and with confidence that your product or experience is aligned with the IBM Design System.
 It utilizes symbols and text styles, organized via pages in the left side panel of Sketch.
 This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.

 ### Release Schedule